Zogfryt/Zogfryt.github.io/index.md

 ### Shortly about me:

-I'm a poor little student who is living STILL with his parents with a hope of achieving somothing great in the future.
+I'm a poor little student who is living STILL with his parents with a hope of achieving something great in the future.
 Of course the main problem is passing the studies but i think that with hard work and a bit of luck i can manage this :cold_sweat:

 ### Skills

-For now my skillset isn't satysfying, but hey I'm a student i'm still learning :neutral_face:
+* For now my skillset isn't satysfying, but hey I'm a student i'm still learning :neutral_face:
-I can program a bit in C++ and i'm learning C now
+* I can program a bit in C++ and i'm learning C now
-Math has been always my domain but studies showed that it's not entirely true :sweat_smile:
+* Math has been always my domain but studies showed that it's not entirely true :sweat_smile:
-And....**Somehow** i passed FCE in English, but shh..
+* And....**Somehow** i passed FCE in English, but shh..

 ### Project